pbradleylab/phylogenize/README.md

 First, switch to the correct environment using `source activate qiime2-2019.4` (see [here](https://docs.qiime2.org/2019.4/install/native/#activate-the-conda-environment)).

-Next, you will likely need to install a few libraries and packages that are either not included, or difficult to install from source, in QIIME2's conda environment.
+Installing *phylogenize* within conda is a little tricky.
+You will need to manually install a few libraries and packages that are either not included, or difficult to install from source.
 From the UNIX command line:

 ```
 conda install libcurl